 Irritation often worsens infection; so many experts suggest the following:

 - Use warm water when washing your genital area.
 Many doctors emphasize that there’s no need to use soap, even mild brands.
-This is because they, too, may irritate the vagina.
-And the vagina can naturally clean itself.
+This is because they may irritate the vagina.
+Additionally, avoid harsh wiping and douching.

 - Consider your other feminine care products.
 If you feel uncomfortable with just using warm water when washing, carefully consider your products.
 As much as possible, avoid scented soaps, sanitary napkins, and tampons.